vanshksharma/Slam-app/readme.md

 Body:
 - name: required
-- value: required
+- value: optional
 - contact: required
 - priority: required (must be one of the following: "low", "medium", "high")
 - start_date: required (must be in the format YYYY-MM-DD)
 - due_date: required (must be in the format YYYY-MM-DD)
-- status: required (must be one of the following: "incomplete", "complete")
+- status: required (must be one of the following: "not_started", "in_progress", "complete")
 - lead: optional
+- description: optional

 Command:
 ```